Scribner Building: Architecture

 The Old Scribner Building was designed by Ernest Flagg in the Beaux Arts style for the company Charles Scribner's Sons.
 It has a gross floor area of 37,288 ft2.
 The building is similar in appearance to the successor Scribner's bookstore at 597 Fifth Avenue, which Flagg also designed.
 Both structures have symmetrical limestone facades divided horizontally into multiple sections.
 The Old Scribner Building's superstructure consists of a steel frame with brick infill.
 The main contractor was Charles T. Wills.

 Upon the completion of the building, Scribner's Magazine said its headquarters had a "dignified and striking facade".
 According to Scribner's Magazine, the building was "the first in America built from ground to top distinctly for the uses of a publishing house".
-The design was praised by architectural critic Francis Swales as being "one of the earliest" small stores in New York City to "possess any architectural merit".
+The design was praised by the architectural critic Francis Swales as being "one of the earliest" small stores in New York City to "possess any architectural merit".